P3P Made Easy: Conclusion

 \section{Conclusion}

-In this work, we revisited the P3P problem and showed that it can be solved by finding the roots of a quartic polynomial with compact, analytically simple coefficients.
-We also introduced several implementation strategies that significantly improve numerical stability in practice.
-Extensive evaluation demonstrated that our method delivers accuracy and runtime performance on par with state-of-the-art approaches.
-Beyond its empirical performance, the algebraic simplicity of our method makes it a valuable tool for teaching geometric vision concepts, developing lightweight systems for edge computing, and providing a clear baseline for future theoretical work on minimal solvers.
+In this work, we revisited the classical P3P problem and demonstrated that it can be solved efficiently by finding the roots of a quartic polynomial with compact, analytically simple coefficients.
+This quartic formulation, originally presented by Smith in 1965 \cite{smith}, is mathematically equivalent to those of Grunert (1841) \cite{grunert1841pothenotische} and Fischler and Bolles (1981) \cite{fischler1981random}, differing only by scale factors.
+Several implementation strategies were introduced to enhance numerical stability, leading to accuracy and runtime performance comparable to state-of-the-art methods.

+Beyond its empirical results, the algebraic simplicity of our formulation makes it well suited for teaching geometric vision concepts, deploying lightweight systems on edge devices, and serving as a clear baseline for future research on minimal solvers.
+Our work also illustrates that classical formulations, when revisited with modern insight, can rival or even surpass many recent, more elaborate methods.
 Our code is publicly available at {\url{https://github.com/sunghoon031/P3P}}.

 {

 }